Extension of Killing vector fields beyond compact Cauchy horizons: Introduction

-\begin{remark} Theorem \ref{thm: Wave main} says, in particular, that one can predict solutions to linear wave equations \emph{beyond} any compact Cauchy horizon of constant non-zero surface gravity in a spacetime satisfying the dominant energy condition. \end{remark}
+\begin{remark} Theorem \ref{thm: Wave main} says, in particular, that one can predict solutions to linear wave equations also \emph{beyond} any compact Cauchy horizon with constant non-zero surface gravity in a spacetime satisfying the dominant energy condition. \end{remark}

 Theorem \ref{thm: Wave main} relies heavily on our assumption that $\kappa \neq 0$.
 In fact, in case $\kappa = 0$, then linear waves are not predictable beyond the Cauchy horizon in general:

 \begin{example}[Unique continuation fails for vanishing surface gravity] Consider the spacetimes